It provides information and advice to help you to plan your trip and tips on making your holiday enjoyable and relaxing.

 If you are thinking of travelling by train, get the leaflet ‘Rail Travel made Easy’, available from most railway stations.
 This tells you the minimum level of service you can expect across Britain’s rail network.

 Different train companies have different policies regarding people with disabilities, so plan your route in advance and find out which companies’ trains you need.
-If you don’t know, call National Rail Enquiries: contact details are at the bottom of the page.
+If you don’t know, call National Rail Enquiries on 08457 48 49 50.
 All rail companies offer assistance to customers who book in advance.

 When contacting train companies, tell them where and when you want to travel, your disability, how you intend to get to and from the station, whether you are travelling alone, with a companion or in a group, and whether you need a wheelchair.